High Streamflow Advisory for Vancouver Island, Sunshine Coast, Howe Sound, and Squamish Valley.

-Assistance is available for Members both on- and off-reserve who have been affected by these extreme weather events (flooding, landslides, or power outage.)
+Assistance is available for Members both on- and off-reserve who have been affected by extreme weather events (flooding, landslides, or power outage.)

 Please contact David Harrison, Manager, Emergency Planning & Response:

 A High Streamflow Advisory means that river levels are rising or expected to rise rapidly, but that no major flooding is expected.
 Minor flooding in low-lying areas is possible.